claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

     - References
     - Functions

+> [!NOTE]
 >  - You can associate the `CreationPolicy` attribute with a resource to prevent its status from reaching create complete until CloudFormation receives a specified number of `cfn-signal` or the timeout period is exceeded.
 >  - Use CloudFormation with **securely configured templates** to ensure that applications are deployed in secure configurations
+>

 ### Stack Sets